Is My Major Gift Program at its Full Potential?

 Two sessions of this course are available in 2018: one starting March 19th, and the other starting August 13th.
 Registration closes at midnight the Friday before the course begins.

-Once the class starts, you’ll have three weeks to complete the course at your own pace.
+Once the class starts, you’ll have four weeks to complete the course at your own pace.
 You’ll go through a recorded webinar, a podcast, and multiple assigned readings; then you’ll participate in a live call featuring Richard Perry.
 We encourage you to be on the calls to ask questions and share ideas, but a recording will be available to participants afterward.

 At the end of the course, you’ll have a required application assignment, to ensure learning and to help you apply the course materials to your fundraising team’s real-life situation.